forcedotcom/sfdx-bamboo-org/README.md

     Create a plan variable named `SERVER_KEY_PASSWORD`.

-10) Create a Bamboo plan with the build file for your operating system selected (`build.bat` for Windows and `build.sh` for all others).
+10) Create a Bamboo plan with the build file for your operating system (`build.bat` for Windows and `build.sh` for all others).
 The build files are included in the root directory of the Git repository.

 Now you're ready to go!
 When you commit and push a change, your change kicks off a Bamboo build.